-- Division expenditures are expected to be \$88,690, or 13 percent, less than budgeted. - Human Resources had a change in positions, as the Intern position was discontinued and a full time Coordinator position was added, thus causing a decrease in projected wage costs compared to the Adjusted budget for Fiscal Year 2022 due to the related cost savings from the elimination of the Intern position. - This position change caused an increase in fringe benefits, as the Coordinator position is benefit eligible, whereas the Intern position was not. - Employee recognition awards are expected to be higher than budget, due to year-end bonuses that were not anticipated, being granted. - Services and Charges are expected to be \$43,712, or 45.5 percent, less than budgeted due to lower spending on Contract charges for SuccessFactors software which the division expects to replace with a new HRIS system in Fiscal Year 2023.
+- Human Resources had a change in positions, as the Intern position was discontinued and a full time Coordinator position was added, thus causing a decrease in overall wages between the Adjusted and Projected budgets for Fiscal Year 2022 when the Intern wages went unspent. - This position change caused an increase in fringe benefits, as the Coordinator position is benefit eligible, where the Intern position was not. - Employee recognition was higher than expected, due to year-end bonuses being granted which were unbudgeted. - The contract for SuccessFactors software is lessened this year, as the HR team expects to implement a new HRIS system which will replace SuccessFactors. - The office supply expenditure increased by \$2,983 due to the City purchasing KN95 masks, and two laptops were replaced.

-- Office expenditures are expected to be \$2,365 more than budget due to the City purchasing KN95 masks, and replacing two laptops for the division. - Due to COVID-19 restraints, conferences or trainings were not attended as anticipated.
+Due to COVID-19 restraints, conferences or trainings were not attended as anticipated.